kelseyhightower/pipeline/README.md

 ### Enable Google Cloud Platform APIs

-In this section you will enable the GCP APIs required to complete this tutorial.
+In this section you will enable the Google Cloud Platform APIs required to complete this tutorial.

+Enable the required GCP APIs:

 ```
 gcloud services enable --async \